 ☐ Maintenance of the reports and systems should not be more expensive than previous reporting models.

-In conclusion, the digital reporting shortcut is not based on the number of BI systems that a company uses, but on how short the path is between the data generation and data display for decision making.
+In conclusion, the digital reporting shortcut is not based on the number of BI systems that a company uses.
+But rather, on how short the path is between the data generation and data display for decision making.